Kir-Push/Kir-Push.github.io/_posts/2024-10-02-eks-ng-zd-migration.md

 render_with_liquid: false
 ---

-Once I worked on service that allow customers to deploy their profiles (configuration for company healthcare server) in the cloud. \
+Once I worked on a service that allows customers to deploy their profiles (configuration for company healthcare server) in the cloud.
+\
 Clients created environment and will be able to configure number `instances`, their `RAM`, `CPU` and so on.\
 In backend actually every environment was a `EKS` cluster with `ingress`, `node/pod autoscaler`, `calico` and other fancy things.\
-And as clients may rescale their environment at runtime (and of course they don't want to know what is behind that), we should be able to resize cluster flawlessly.\
+And as clients may rescale their environment at runtime (and of course they don’t want to know what is behind that), we should be able to resize cluster flawlessly.\
 Therefore, I had a task to automate migration all deployments to different `Node Group` without downtime and packet drops.

-> Service was in `Java/Spring`, so `Java AWS SDK V2` was used (but it doesn't matter).
+> Service was in `Java/Spring`, so `Java AWS SDK V2` was used (but it doesn’t matter).
-{: .prompt-tip }
+> {: .prompt-tip }

 ## Prerequisites